GM alleges Fiat Chrysler spent millions to bribe UAW leaders

 DETROIT (AP) — General Motors is asking a federal judge to reconsider his dismissal of a lawsuit against Fiat Chrysler based on new allegations that FCA bribed union and GM officials with millions stashed in secret foreign bank accounts.

-GM alleges that bribes were paid to former United Auto Workers Vice President Joe Ashton and former union Presidents Dennis Williams and Ron Gettelfinger.
-It also alleges that bribes were paid to Al Iacobelli, a former FCA labor negotiator who was later hired by GM.
+GM alleges that bribes were paid to former United Auto Workers Presidents Dennis Williams and Ron Gettelfinger, as well as Vice President Joe Ashton.
+It also alleges that bribes were paid to GM employees including Al Iacobelli, a former FCA labor negotiator who was hired and later released by GM.

 The allegations were made in a court motion filed Monday by GM, which wants to revive the lawsuit that was dismissed in July.